 Compare to this:

-The manager of a startup collapsed yesterday after the company failed to make sales in six months.
+The startup manager collapsed yesterday after the company failed to make sales in six months.

 Many people tell and don’t show, which is bad for readers.